Delta Characters and Crystalline Cohomology: Kernel of Jet spaces

-\begin{proof} Let $U \inj X$ be an open affine $\pi$-formal scheme such that the marked point $P:\Spf R \map X$ factors through $U$.
+\begin{proof}[\cbl{\bf Proof of Theorem \ref{formalcase1}}] Let $U \inj X$ be an open affine $\pi$-formal scheme such that the marked point $P:\Spf R \map X$ factors through $U$.
 Hence by lemma \ref{uinverse} we have that the morphism $P^m: \Spf R \map J^mX$ factors through the open affine $\pi$-formal scheme $J^mU$.
 Then for each $n$ we have

-Hence it is sufficient to assume $X$ is affine and then the result follows from Theorem \ref{affjet}.
+Hence it is sufficient to assume $X$ is affine and then the result follows from Theorem \ref{affjet1}. \end{proof}